-- The Company adopts a Best Practices Guide which provides as a policy to prevent non-executive independent Directors from selling securities (including stock) of the Company prior to leaving the Company. - The Company publishes a Sustainability Report annually. - Information of each Director, including their academic and professional qualifications, date of first appointment and last re-election, is disclosed. - During FY2023, there were no profit warning announcements made by the Company.
+- The Company adopts a Best Practices Guide which provides as a policy to prevent non-executive Directors from selling securities of the Company prior to leaving the Company. - The Company publishes a Sustainability Report annually. - Information of each Director, including their academic and professional qualifications, date of first appointment and last re-election, is disclosed. - During FY2024, there were no profit warning announcements made by the Company. - The rights of the Group's creditors, comprising, inter alia, lending banks, service providers and vendors, are generally safeguarded as the Group manages its cash and liquidity, such that the Group is able to pay its debts in a timely manner.

-The Company has arrangements in place to identify and engage with its material stakeholder groups and to manage its relationships with such groups.96
+The Company has arrangements in place to identify and engage with its material stakeholder groups and to manage its relationships with such groups.97

-Details of the Company's strategy and key areas of focus in relation to the management of stakeholder relationships during FY2023 are set out on pages 39 and 40 in the Company's Sustainability Report.97
+Details of the Company's strategy and key areas of focus in relation to the management of stakeholder relationships during FY2024 are set out on pages 42 to 44, in the Company's Sustainability Report.98

 The Company maintains a current corporate website to communicate and engage with stakeholders.
-The Company's website is at www.hongfok.com.sg.
-98
+The Company's website is at www.hongfok.com.sg.99